Winsor McCay: Later career (1921–1934)

 After 1921, McCay was made to give up on animation when Hearst learned he devoted more of his time to animation than to his newspaper illustrations.
 Unexecuted ideas McCay had for animation projects included a collaboration with Jungle Imps author George Randolph Chester, a musical film called The Barnyard Band, and a film about the Americans' role in World War I.

 McCay's son Robert married Theresa "Tedda" Munchausen on April 9, 1921.
 McCay bought them a nearby house as a wedding gift.
 The couple gave McCay two more grandchildren: Janet (named after McCay's mother) in 1922, and Robert in 1928.
 Robert suffered shell shock during World War I, and following the war had difficulty drawing.
-McCay tried to boost his son's confidence by finding him cartooning work, and some of the elder McCay's editorial cartoons were signed "Robert Winsor McCay, Jr." Robert also briefly revived the Dreams of the Rarebit Fiend strip as Rabid Reveries in 1924.
+McCay tried to boost his son's confidence by finding him cartooning work, and some of the elder McCay's editorial cartoons were signed "Robert Winsor McCay, Jr." Robert also briefly revived the Dreams of the Rarebit Fiend strip as Rabid Reveries starting in 1924.

 In 1922, McCay resumed doing vaudeville shows for the Keith circuit.
 He had a cameo in a newspaper office scene in the boxing film The Great White Way in early 1924.

 McCay left Hearst upon the expiration of his contract in May 1924, bitter over not having received a promised $5,000 bonus.
 He returned to the Herald Tribune, and brought back Little Nemo beginning that August.
 The new strip displayed the virtuoso technique of the old, but the panels were laid out in an unvarying grid.
 Nemo took a more passive role in the stories, and there was no continuity.
 The strip came to an end in December 1926, as it was not popular with readers.
 Hearst executives had been trying to convince McCay to return to the American, and succeeded in 1927.
 While McCay was gone, his place had been filled by Mel Cummin, who was let go after McCay's return.
 Due to the lack of the 1920s Nemo's success, the Herald Tribune signed over all copyrights to the strip to McCay for one dollar.